 Leah has directed major revivals for opera houses including Rome, San Francisco, Oslo and Palermo, and the Royal Opera House and ENO in London.
 She has also directed opera and theatre at Lyric Theatre Hammersmith, and co-directed a number of plays with Neil Bartlett for the Royal Court Theatre, National Theatre and other theatres.
 In addition, she has been a movement teacher for singers and actors at all the academies in London and has worked with young artists in opera companies around the world.

-In preparation: Falstaff for Vienna Staatsoper, Pelleas and Melisande for Scottish Opera, Norma for The Met Opera.
+Upcoming productions include Falstaff for Vienna Staatsoper, opening December 2016, Pelleas and Melisande for Scottish Opera and Norma for The Met Opera.